What Is a Pyrrhic Victory? 10 Real-World Examples

 Casualties & Losses: Over 100,000 military deaths; tens of thousands of civilian casualties

-The Battle of Okinawa was the final major amphibious assault in the Pacific Theater of World War II and one of its bloodiest.
-American forces launched the invasion to use Okinawa as a staging ground for a possible invasion of mainland Japan.
-What followed was nearly three months of grueling combat against deeply entrenched Japanese defenders.
-Kamikaze attacks, cave warfare, and civilian suicides made the battle uniquely horrific.
+The Battle of Okinawa was the last major amphibious assault in the Pacific Theater of World War II and among the bloodiest.
+The Americans invaded Okinawa to use it as a staging area for a potential invasion of mainland Japan.
+This led to nearly three months of fighting against a determined Japanese defense that dug in all the way down to the caves.
+The battle was uniquely horrific, as kamikaze attacks, cave fighting, and civilian suicides all added to the overall slaughter.

 The Death of Paulus Aemilius at the Battle of Cannae – John Trumbull, Public domain, via Wikimedia Commons